Rachelcoll/rachelcoll.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I am a year 3 undergraduate student at National University of Singapore.
-I did research mentored by Prof. Bryan Low.
+I am an undergraduate student at National University of Singapore, supervised by [Prof. Bryan Low](https://www.comp.nus.edu.sg/~lowkh/) from NUS and [Prof. Jiawei Zhang](https://jwzhang.netlify.app/#about) from University of Wisconsin Madison.

 My research focuses on data valuation, LLM efficiency, and reasoning.
+I am generally interested in mechanisms that improves model capabilities and investigate the reasons behind.
 I enjoy discovering diverse research directions and collaborating with researchers across different fields.

-I am currently seeking research internship opportunities and PhD positions.
+I am currently seeking research internship opportunities and PhD/RA positions for Fall 2027.
 Feel free to reach out if you are interested in collaboration or potential opportunities.

 # 🔥 News